-In Fig \ref{fig:rotate_proportion} to \ref{fig:size_proportion}, we show that neither the variance matrices nor the measurements will be heavily affected by the size of the testing suite $X$.
+\textbf{Size of testing suite.} In Fig \ref{fig:rotate_proportion} to \ref{fig:size_proportion}, we show that neither the variance matrices nor the measurements will be heavily affected by the size of the testing suite $X$.

-Furthermore, we use split the testing suite $X$ into two parts, and use one part to generate variance matrices and measurements for the models on the training set of the model-repository, and use the other part to generate variance matrices and measurements for the models on the testing set of the model-repository.
-In Table \ref{table:ml4ml_results_ablation}, we show that, under this setting, our testing framework (the ML4ML assessors) can still achieve satisfactory results (over 90\% on the testing set of the model-repository).
-Note that this setting, there is no overlapping for both the ML models, and the testing suite for the training and testing set of the model-repository.
+\textbf{Splitting testing suites.} We split the testing suite $X$ into two parts, and use one part to generate variance matrices and measurements for the models on the training set of the balanced model-repository, and use the other part to generate variance matrices and measurements for the models on the testing set of the balanced model-repository.
+In Table \ref{table:ml4ml_results_ablation}, we show that, under this setting, our testing framework (the ML4ML assessors) can still achieve satisfactory results (over 90\% on the testing set of the balanced model-repository).
+Note that this setting, there is no overlapping for both the ML models, or the testing suite for the training/testing set of the model-repository.

 Moreover, it is not necessary to keep the same proportion of testing suite $X$ for either training or testing the ML4ML assessors.
-In Table \ref{table:ml4ml_results_ablation2}, we show that when generating the measurements using random proportion of the testing suite $X$, our testing framework (the ML4ML assessors) is still able to achieve satisfactory results (over 90\% on the testing set of the model-repository).
+In Table \ref{table:ml4ml_results_ablation2}, we show that when generating the measurements using random proportion of the testing suite $X$, our testing framework (the ML4ML assessors) is still able to achieve satisfactory results (over 90\% on the testing set of the balanced model-repository).